LGBTQIA+ Student Resources and Supports

 School-Based Clubs and Support

-Many FCPS middle and high schools have LGBTQIA+, Safe Spaces, or Gender/Sexuality Alliance (GSAs) clubs.
+All FCPS middle and high schools have clubs and activities that celebrate different identities and foster an inclusive school environment.
 Contact your director of student activities or your counselor to get support or for information about joining or starting a club.

 Additional Resources for Students and Parents/Guardians